zf-fr/zfr-eb-worker/README.md

-ZfrSqsWorker
+ZfrEbWorker
 ============

-ZfrSqsWorker is a simple abstraction around SQS, aims to simplify the creation of app in Elastic Beanstalk.
+ZfrEbWorker is a simple abstraction around SQS, aims to simplify the creation of app in Elastic Beanstalk.

 ## Dependencies